franciskershaw/game-of-fives/testing.md

 * Automated testing of the HTML, CSS files using the WC3 validators.
 * Automated testing of the JavaScript files using JSHINT.
 * Automated testing of site's accessibility using the WAVE accessibility tool.

+**Note** - Development of this project was my first attempt to follow basic **agile** principals.
+With help from Trello, I made sure that the project was first built to its most simple iteration - breaking large sections of the code to be written into sprints, with those sprints further broken up into individual tasks to be completed.
+Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my game was to break for an unknown reason.

 ## Table of Contents